gh228df/Rainet-AI/README.md

   Specifically: `#include <boost/unordered/unordered_flat_map.hpp>`
   Provides a high-performance, flat hash map implementation used for transposition tables / caching in the search algorithm.

-- **wyhash**
+- **rapidhash**
-  Due to 'Unlicensed' License directly embedded in the project
+  Provides a high quality hash at a good speed.

 Compilation instructions can be found at: [Compilation Guide](docs/compile_instructions.md)

 ## Integration